Rewind789/wanderer-obsidian-archive/content/_index.md

 Welcome to the Wanderer's Archive!
 Browse around the endless library of scrolls!

 This library building is credited to [Jacky Zhao](https://quartz.jzhao.xyz/), who practically built the entire library you see before you!
+This library is built on obsidian and uses quartz.

 1. Extremely fast natural-language [[notes/search]]
 2. Customizable and hackable design based on [Hugo](https://gohugo.io/)